In Cascais you’re curious

 But these appear to have been isolated communities so let’s take a great temporal leap forward to see that a combination of archaeological ruins and many place names indicate the presence along the coast of Romans, Visigoths, and Moors.
 The Roman Empire reached the Iberian peninsula sometime in the third century BCE but it wasn’t until the early first century that they reached the west coast.
 Over time, Visigoths and Moors eventually followed the Romans and these three groups ruled the area from the first through fifteenth centuries.

 The presence of a royal residence helped change a relatively quiet fishing village into a cosmopolitan address because, of course, once the royal family moved in, much of Portuguese nobility and other elites soon followed and with them the construction of many small palaces and other opulent homes.
-The royal family spent summers there until 1908 when King Carlos I was assassinated that year in Lisbon.
+The royal family spent summers there until 1908 when King Carlos the First was assassinated that year in Lisbon.

 (dedicated in 2008 in the centennial year of his assassination) and the maritime museum in Cascais is also named in his honor.

-Looking into the Mouth of Hell
+Looking into the Mouth of Hell.

 The coastline to the north and west of the city is a carbonate platform of sedimentary limestone, mudstone, and sandstone.
 At one time this was a cave.
 However, the erosive force of the Atlantic waves collapsed it into the arch and chasm formation we see today.
 The scene was unusually calm during my visit.

-Apparently the most violent storms occur during the winter months when the rushing water explodes upward in volcano like fashion.
+Apparently, as is the case in Nazaré, the most violent storms occur during the winter months when the rushing water explodes upward in volcano like fashion.

 Now, while this coastline is certainly dramatic with a certain stark beauty there’s another reason to at least give it a look even if your visit doesn’t coincide with seeing the pounding surf.
 It’s time to learn a little about